-Apple supplier Japan Display aims to seal $468 million bailout deal by end-October - CEO
+Apple supplier Japan Display says aims to seal $468 million bailout deal this month

-TOKYO (Reuters) - Apple Inc (AAPL.O) supplier Japan Display Inc (6740.T) aims to seal a revised bailout deal by the end of this month for at least 50 billion yen ($468 million) in vital funding, its new chief executive said on Monday.
+TOKYO (Reuters) - Apple Inc (AAPL.O) supplier Japan Display Inc (6740.T) said it aims to clinch a deal for least 50 billion yen ($468 million) in vital funding by the end of the month, having had to scramble after a Chinese investor group suddenly pulled out of a bailout plan.

-Minoru Kikuoka also told Reuters in an interview that liquid crystal display (LCD) screens are drawing renewed market interest, pointing to solid demand for affordable smartphones with low-cost screens.
+New Chief Executive Minoru Kikuoka told Reuters in an interview that liquid crystal display (LCD) screens are drawing renewed market interest, pointing to solid demand for affordable smartphones with low-cost screens.

-“We are close to (raising) 50 billion and I believe we can cement the deal this month,” Kikuoka, who took the helm of the cash-strapped display maker in September, said.
+“We are close to 50 billion and I believe we can cement the deal this month,” said Kikuoka, who took the helm of the cash-strapped display maker in September.

 The deal, if realized, would ease immediate risks of a cash shortfall after Chinese investment firm Harvest Group last month withdrew from the consortium of investors behind the bailout.